Once you get into Artificial Intelligence and Machine Learning, there’s no way to avoid three terms:

 Prefer to consume this content in audio format?
 Check out our video below!

-Machine learning is a subset of overall artificial intelligence and the general term for when computers learn from data.
-It describes the intersect of computer science and statistics where algorithms are used to perform a specific task without being explicitly programmed; instead, they recognize patterns in the data and make predictions once new data arrives.
-Eventually, it is the way of learning that is most often used to categorize machine learning in three broad categories: supervised learning, unsupervised learning and reinforcement learning.
+Machine Learning is a subset of overall Artificial Intelligence and the general term for when computers learn from data.
+It describes the intersection of computer science and statistics where algorithms are used to perform a specific task without being explicitly programmed; instead, they recognize patterns in the data and make predictions once new data arrives.
+Eventually, it is the way of learning that is most often used to categorize Machine Learning into three broad categories: supervised learning, unsupervised learning, and reinforcement learning.

 Three forms of Machine Learning

 Supervised learning makes use of a known relationship between input and output.
 This is where labeled data comes into play: The goal of the algorithm is to learn from “correct answers” in the training data and use the insights to make predictions when given new input data.

 There are two main tasks of supervised learning:

 - Regression: Predict a continuous numerical value.
 Example: "How long will it take you to drive home from work given distance, traffic, time, and day of the week?"

 - Classification: Assign a label.
 Example: "Is this a picture of a car or a truck?"

 To see how supervised algorithms work, let’s look at a simple example for image classification: Imagine you were given a set of images each of which either depicts a car or a truck.
 Instead of labeling the pictures all on your own, you want to build an algorithm that does the work for you.

 - Create a set of labeled data, i.e. "correct" data with both input and output information: pictures of cars and trucks, each with the corresponding class names.